 9. Confidentiality

-9.1 All information regarding the complaint will remain confidential to the parties until determined otherwise by the Monitoring Officer, Assessment Sub-Committee or Hearing Sub-Committee.
+9.1 All information regarding the complaint will remain confidential to the parties until determined otherwise by the Monitoring Officer, ReviewAssessment Sub-Committee or Hearing Sub-Committee.
+Commented [EK8]: To ensure timescales are ahered to

 10. Withdrawing Complaints